Zinrelo/slate/source/index.html.md

 }

 ```
-The Get All Redemptions API can be used to View a list of all the redemption options that are currently configured.
+View a list of all the redemption options that are currently configured.

 **HTTP Request**

 `GET  https://api.shopsocially.com/v2/loyalty/redemptions`

-**Query Parameters**

-No Query parameters required

 **Response Body**